 Foods and drinks with high acidity contents are the biggest culprits.
 Drinks with a pH value lower than 5.5, or a diet high in sugar and starches cause the most damage.
 These often include drinks perceived as “healthy.”
 Common examples include:

-Because the above examples have a high acidity, after you consume them your enamel temporarily loses some of its mineral content.
+Because the above examples have high acidity, after you consume them your enamel temporarily loses some of its mineral content.
 Normally your saliva cancels this out, but if the acidic consumption is frequent there isn’t enough time to rebuild and small bits of enamel are brushed away.

 In addition to diet, environmental or intrinsic factors can play a role in tooth erosion such as: